Piotr

 developer · activist · researcher

 I build tools, spaces, and research to strengthen civil society and defend democratic accountability in Belarus and beyond.
-Software developer by profession, civic architect by calling — I believe that technology and community are the most powerful instruments for an open society.
+Software developer by profession, freedom fighter by calling — I believe that technology and community are the most powerful instruments for an open society.

 Formal Education